 The IRS Fresh Start Initiative, often referred to as the Fresh Start Program, is an expansion of existing tax relief programs created to help taxpayers address their tax debt issues.
 Tax relief programs offered under the initiative include penalty abatement, installment agreements, Offer in Compromise (OIC), and Currently Not Collectible (CNC) status.

 Determining which program is best for your situation can be difficult if you are not familiar with the various tax laws and rules.
 This is why we strongly recommend speaking with a tax professional to determine your eligibility before moving forward.

-IRS Fresh Start Requirements
+Advantages of the IRS Fresh Start Program

 The IRS has made it easier than ever for individuals and business owners to qualify for the Fresh Start Initiative.
 In general, you must meet the eligibility requirements listed below to apply for any of the Fresh Start programs.

 If you are self-employed, you must also be able to show that you’ve had at least a 25 percent reduction in your income over the past year.

 Keep in mind that each tax relief program under the IRS Fresh Start Program has additional eligibility requirements.
 Below is a brief overview of each one.

 Under the IRS Fresh Start Program, you may be eligible for First-Time Penalty Abatement (FTA) if you; (1) have no penalties in the past three tax years, (2) are up to date on filing, and (3) you have paid or made arrangements to pay your tax bill.
 Individuals and businesses can request FTA for failure-to-file and failure-to-pay penalties.
 Businesses may also request FTA for failure-to-deposit penalties.